Harry H. Laughlin: Eugenics Record Office

 He worked as a high school teacher and principal before his interest turned to eugenics.
 This led to his correspondence with Charles Davenport, an early researcher into Mendelian inheritance in the United States.
 In 1910, Davenport asked Laughlin to move to Long Island, New York, to serve as the superintendent of his new research office.

 The Eugenics Record Office (ERO) was founded at Cold Spring Harbor, New York, by Davenport with initial support from Mary Williamson Averell (Mrs. E. H. Harriman) and John Harvey Kellogg, and later by the Carnegie Institution of Washington.
 Laughlin was appointed as managing director and pursued the goals of the institution, even co-writing a eugenical comedy in four acts for performance at the ERO for the amusement of field workers being trained.
 He regularly lectured to groups around the United States.

 Laughlin provided extensive statistical testimony to the United States Congress in support of the Johnson-Reed Immigration Act of 1924.
 Part of his testimony dealt with "excessive" insanity among immigrants from southern Europe and eastern Europe.
 He also argued that most Jews were born feeble-minded.
+Bacterial geneticist Herbert Spencer Jennings, condemned Laughlin's statistics as invalid because they compared recent immigrants to more settled immigrants.
+Economist Joseph M. Gillman criticized the statistical analysis and research methodology of Laughlin's work, arguing that there were rudimentary statistics errors, as well as selection bias.
+For instance, Laughlin asserted that various forms of "degeneracy" were innate to certain racial groups of recent immigrants by looking at populations in asylums and homes for the disabled.
+However, he failed to account for the fact that racial groups of older immigrant communities were more likely to take care of their disabled at home rather than place them in institutions, which was not the case for smaller recent immigrant groups who may not have family in the country to take care of them.

 He was eventually appointed as an expert eugenics agent to the Committee on Immigration and Naturalization (the 1924 law applied national-origin quotas on immigrants, which stopped the large Italian and Russian influx of the early 1900s).
-At least one contemporary scientist, bacterial geneticist Herbert Spencer Jennings, condemned Laughlin's statistics as invalid because they compared recent immigrants to more settled immigrants.

 In 1927, the Eugenics Research Association, of which Laughlin was an officer, began a study of the heritage of U.S. Senators.
 Some senators were enthusiastic while others reluctantly complied, and Senator William Cabell Bruce questioned whether eugenics was even a science and refused to participate.
 Laughlin wrote to Bruce's hometown newspaper in an attempt to gain the information.